About Donald Miller, Founder

 You know, dad’s belief in the value of individuals came back to benefit him in his later years.
 One of my favorite sayings is that “If you expect the best of someone, that is exactly what you’ll get.”
 As he struggled with his health, dad who was always the one previously to help others, found himself increasingly relying on the kindness of others.

-After his first stroke, we bought a house up on Grand Lake in Celina so that mom and dad would have a place to get away to without having to travel far.
-Having a house on a lake prompted dad to think he should start fishing.
+After his first stroke, we bought a house up on Grand Lake in Celina so that Mom and Dad would have a place to get away without having to travel far.
+Having a house on a lake prompted Dad to think he should start fishing.
 So, he bought all the gear … and the boat.

 Boating was a new thing for him though.
 He was once trying to put the boat in the water when, instead of disconnecting the boat from the trailer, he disconnected the trailer from the truck so, as he drove away, the boat, with the trailer attached, began to float away.
 Well, actually, it didn’t really float.
 It turns out that boats with trailers still attached actually sink.
 So he had to rely on the kindness of someone who came and helped him out of that predicament.

 May we all be inspired by dad’s life.
 Inspired to care enough to be passionate.
 Inspired to see all of us as equals.
 Inspired to love others and see their worth as children of God.
 And, may we keep looking ahead, remembering that it is what it is … we work and grow and live from where we are, not from where we once were.
-The last couple of years as he was bed ridden and in need of constant care, Dad still maintained a good attitude and always looked forward to the future.
-Dad knew and accepted the fact that, in His infinite grace and wisdom, God places us in different seasons of our lives, lovingly and with great care and purpose.
+In the last couple of years, as he was bedridden and in need of constant care, Dad still maintained a good attitude and always looked forward to the future.
+Dad knew and accepted the fact that, in His infinite grace and wisdom, God places us in different seasons of our lives, lovingly, and with great care and purpose.
 May we all go forward with that grace and acceptance as a part of our lives.

 So, at that, let me leave you with the following.